 Really good independent contractors provide a very personal level of service that's valued by their clients.
-They become trusted advisor that provides unique perspectives, challenge their clients, help to avoid missed opportunities or potential disasters, and educate.
-Great independent contractors are often invited to participate in their clients strategic business decisions.
+They become a trusted advisor who provides unique perspectives, challenges their clients, helps to avoid missed opportunities or potential disasters, and educates.
+Great independent contractors are often invited to participate in their clients' strategic business decisions.

 It’s typically easy to get out of an independent contractor agreement if need be.

 An independent contractor can be limited in their ability to provide a full array of service offerings.
 For example, they may have great ideas and a vision for how to help you reach your marketing objectives, but they may lack the technical expertise to execute it.
 This may cause you to need multiple independent contractors (strategists, content creators, designers, developers) to really get the job done.

 Independent contractors are limited by their own capacities.
 Should they be unable to work for a period of time or have other agreements demand their time, it may slow down the progress of reaching your marketing objectives.

 You may think that hiring an independent contractor is your least expensive option, but that’s often not the case.
 Someone who has a high level of expertise who you need could run you around $200 / hour.
 If they’re providing you with 15 hours of service a week, that’s around $13,000 / month, which is more than a typical agency would cost you.
 And, unfortunately, some of that time will go to activities that probably don’t warrant $200 / hour.

 Internal Marketing Teams